Attendance Policy (Draft)

 14.3 Pre-agreed absence

-15.1 The academy will follow up any absences where the parent/carer has not made contact to explain the reason.
-Following up on unexplained absences can take up a considerable amount of academy resources, therefore, the academy expects parents/carers to report all absences.
-If a parent/carer does not contact the academy on the morning of each absence, the absence may not be authorised, unless the academy is satisfied there is a good reason why the pupil is unable to attend and why the parent/carer was not able to contact the academy by the required time on the day of absence.
+· Following up on unexplained absences can take up a lot of time, therefore, the academy expects parents/carers to report all absences directly to us.
+If a parent/carer does not contact the academy on the morning of each absence, the absence may not be authorised, unless the academy is satisfied there is a good reason why the pupil was unable to attend and why the parent/carer was not able to contact the academy by the required time on the day of absence.

 When the academy has concerns about the attendance of a pupil, staff will do their best to make the parents/carers aware of the concerns about their child’s attendance in the most accessible way possible, communications will be provided in accessible formats and can be offered in different languages if requested.